Menu

 University of Western Australia

-The University of Western Australia has significantly increased the number of medical school places available, from 63 last year to 103 for 2024 entry.
+The University of Western Australia has significantly increased the number of medical school places available, from 63 in 2023 to 103 for 2024 entry.
 Approximately 30% of places are available for rural applicants, up to 10% are available for Indigenous students, and 28.5% of all domestic medical places are BMPs.

 In 2022 UWA changed how they rank applicants for an offer.
 They currently use the following weightings: 30% to GPA, 20% to GAMSAT® score and 50% to interview score.
 All scores will be standardised prior to ranking.
 In addition, it’s worth noting that rural applicants will be ranked based on a separate weighting structure: 22.5% to GPA, 15% to GAMSAT® score, 37.5% to interview score, and 25% to rural rating.
 There are few specific details provided regarding this rural rating, save for the following statement: The rurality score will be calculated on the most recent 5 years spent in a defined rural area (as per the rural eligibility definition).